Programs

 Contact me

-This semester, the Center for Teaching and Learning is piloting a new, summative observation protocol for graduate students and postdocs.
+In Spring 2026, the Center for Teaching and Learning will again offer a summative observation protocol for graduate students and postdocs.

 The goal of this observation protocol is to provide graduate student and postdoctoral instructors 1) a narrative record of what happened during their class session and 2) a reflection on how that class session embodies the key elements of effective teaching.
 Participants can then use this documentation to generate ideas for a teaching philosophy, compile a teaching portfolio, or reflect on their pedagogy.